Online Course: Supporting Adolescent Literacy for Successful School Change

 Who Should Participate

-This course is specially designed for teams of individuals from schools or districts who are in a position to use data to make informed decisions about infrastructure, curriculum and professional development.
-Recommended team membership would consist of a minimum of 3, maximum of 7 participants per team.
+This course is specifically designed for teams from schools or districts who can use data to make informed decisions about infrastructure, curriculum, and professional development.
+Recommended team sizes range from a minimum of three to a maximum of seven participants.
 Examples of potential team members include:

 Course Content